gogins/csound-extended/Opcodes/clang_orc/README.md

 # Clang Opcodes

 The Clang opcodes embed a just-in-time C/C++ compiler into Csound.
-This enables a Csound orchestra to contain C/C++ source code, compile and link it, and call it during the Csound performance.
+This enables a Csound orchestra to contain C/C++ source code, compile and link that code, and call it during the Csound performance.

 The `clang_compile` opcode compiles C or C++ source code, embedded in a Csound orchestra, at performance time.
 The result is a compiled module of low level